 Next, we explore the two-dimensional dimerized Heisenberg model.
 This model has no translational invariance when the coupling ratio $J_r \ne 1$.
 Moreover, under half-space bipartition, this model has three distinct ways to separate the system from the environment, which correspond to the ordinary/special surface at the bulk critical point~\cite{Ding2018,zhu2025bipartite}.
 For cuts along strong horizontal bonds, except at the isotropic limit, there are discrepancies between the correlation functions of LBW-EH and exact-EH across different phases and critical points.
 Even when increasing the effective inverse temperature to approach the ground state, the results do not fully coincide.
 However, for cuts along weak horizontal bonds and weak vertical bonds, we observe nearly perfect agreement between the correlation functions of LBW-EH and exact-EH in all phases, indicating an excellent approximation by LBW-EH.

-At the physical level, as our understanding, it is because the cut along weak bonds gives out an ordinary boundary while cutting strong bonds introduces a dangling spin chain with Lieb-Schultz-Mattis anomaly, which contributes an extra gapless edge mode in the entanglement Hamiltonian.
-Here we conclude that the LBW form can well describe the entanglement Hamiltonian when the edge is ordinary (cutting weak bonds only in our case), even the system loses the Lorenz-invariance.
+At the physical level, in our understanding, it is because the cut along weak-bonds gives out an ordinary boundary while cutting strong-bonds introduces a dangling spin chain with Lieb-Schultz-Mattis anomaly, which contributes an extra gapless edge mode in the entanglement Hamiltonian.
+Here we conclude that the LBW form provides a good description of the entanglement Hamiltonian when the edge is ordinary (cutting weak-bonds only in our case), even the system loses the Lorentz-invariance.
 In the previous studies of the surface criticality~\cite{Ding2018,zhang2017unconventional,Binder1983phase,binder1990critical,wang2024surface}, the authors found that only the ordinary cut purely reflects the bulk criticality on the surface, otherwise, the extra gapless edge mode would also affect the critical behaviors on the surface.
 We think similar physics can also happen in the entanglement boundary instead of a real physical edge.